adiwg/mdEditor-doc/reference/import-window/import-window.md

   * ##### Record ID

-    The "Record ID' is the mdEditor record id of the item selected for JSON preview.
+    The "Record ID" is the mdEditor record id of the item selected for JSON preview.
 This will match the ID shown in the <span class="md-window"> Import</span> window's selection panels.

   * ##### JSON Window

-    In the above image the hierarchial JSON sections are shown collapsed (or folded).
+    In the above image the hierarchical JSON sections are shown collapsed (or folded).
 To view the full record detail click the '+' (plus sign) on the "Expand/Collapse Sections" button.

   * ##### Expand/Collapse Sections